zicat/astatine/docs/astatine_streaming_sql.md

 ## CREATE STREAM FROM

-`CREATE STREAM identity FROM identity2` support to create a stream from other streams, tables or views.
+`CREATE STREAM identity FROM identity2` support to create a stream from a stream, table or view named identity2.

 ``` sql
 -- flink sql